 Step 6: Keep making roses until your cupcake bouquet is full and beautiful.
 I used a dozen mini cupcakes in this bouquet.

-Wouldn’t these be sweet on a dessert table at a baby shower or wedding shower?
+Wouldn’t this cupcake bouquet be sweet on a dessert table at a baby shower or wedding shower?

 Or make them for Mom just in time for Mother’s Day?
 If you are unsure of your icing decorating skills, take a shortcut.
 I saw a dozen mini cupcakes packaged for sale at Whole Foods last weekend and the icing pattern was in the shape of these sweet roses.